Reporting

 • Chris’ PhotoGridRef tool for Windows can be used to show a photo’s grid reference.

-• If it good to note which Vice-County you are in – use this tool to work this out from a grid reference.
+• If it good to note which Vice-County you are in – using a tool here – or here – or here.
 Cumbria is basically VC69 and VC70, with some of VC65 in the south east.

 PhotoGridRef shows the grid reference stored when a photo taken.